 - The pews in the side-aisles remain distanced to enable anyone who is classed as Clinically Extremely Vulnerable (CEV), not fully vaccinated, or who would prefer to limit contact with others, to worship safely in person.

-- We have provided hand sanitiser by the door, increased our cleaning of the building, and strongly encourage people to wear face coverings indoors.
+- We have provided hand sanitiser by the door and have increased our cleaning of the building.

 - We’ve invested in better ways to stream services live from the church, bringing online and in-person back together.
 You can read more about this here.